 The Port of Houston

 Of the 18 ports in the state of Texas, the Port of Houston is the biggest and busiest.
-It’s also one of the biggest and most important ports in the country and takes in and exports more cargo by ton than any other.
+It’s also one of the country’s biggest and most important ports and takes in and exports more cargo by ton than any other.

-In addition to the public shipping terminals there are 150 different private companies operating in the port and it contributes to over one million jobs in the state.
+In addition to the public shipping terminals, 150 different private companies are operating in the port, which contributes to over one million jobs in the state.
 The Bayport cruise terminal is a modern facility and the starting point for cruise ships in the Princess and Norwegian cruise lines.

 Maritime Accidents in Houston

 Not far from Houston, in the smaller Port of Texas City, the Houston area saw its most disastrous accident in 1947.
-A French cargo ship exploded because of an onboard fire that overheated the large cargo of highly-explosive ammonium nitrate fertilizer.
+A French cargo ship exploded because an onboard fire overheated the large cargo of highly-explosive ammonium nitrate fertilizer.

-For example, a big collision occurred in 2001 when a pilot did not communicate to a passing ship that he was coming and he was piloting the ship too fast for the conditions in the water.
+For example, a big collision occurred in 2001 when a pilot did not communicate to a passing ship that he was coming, and he was piloting the ship too fast for the conditions in the water.
 The collision didn’t injure anyone, but it did result in a major cargo spill that polluted the water.

-Collisions also occur that do hurt people, including one that happened as a ship came into the port and struck a bridge over the canal.
-It was a crane on top of the ship that hit the bridge, and the captain of the ship should have known that it would not clear the overpass.
+Collisions also hurt people, including one that happened when a ship entered the port and struck a bridge over the canal.
+A crane on top of the ship hit the bridge.
+The ship’s captain should have known that it would not clear the overpass.

 Legal Rights for Houston Maritime Workers

 You may need to go up against your employer or an insurance company, which will be much easier if you have a Houston maritime lawyer on your side.
-With someone like this you can get all of the money you are owed and which is crucial to getting well again and back to work.
+With someone like this, you can get all the money you are owed, which is crucial to getting well again and back to work.